KatharaFramework/Kathara-Labs/P4/02-Repeater/README.md

 # 02-Repeater
-This network scenario is taken from [here](https://github.com/nsg-ethz/p4-learning/tree/master/exercises/02-Repeater).
+Original network scenario can be found [here](https://github.com/nsg-ethz/p4-learning/tree/master/exercises/02-Repeater).
-There, you can find a detailed explanation about the scenario, and the exercise (here only the solutions are provided).
+There, you can find a detailed explanation about the scenario, and the exercise (here only the solution is provided).

 ## Network Scenario
 This is the network scenario topology: